 The Company has a significant procurement group with specialists located in Calgary, Carlyle, Delta, Sterling, Gardendale and Houston.
 The Company continues to pursue a more focused approach to direct procurement from manufacturers to realize cost savings.
 Additionally, the Company's procurement groups are constantly sourcing more raw materials for use in its manufacturing and blending processes resulting in additional cost savings.
-These improvements have allowed the Company to defend margin integrity in an extremely price conscious environment.
+These improvements have allowed the Company to defend margin integrity in an extremely price conscious environment, as well as leverage supplier relationships as supply chains have become increasingly challenged as the global economy recovers from the COVID-19 pandemic.

 As a result of its increasing scale, the Company continues to put more emphasis on procurement practices to improve quality, reliability and cost effectiveness of supply.
 To this end, the Company recently reorganized its Canadian procurement operations to consolidate the procurement practices of its Canadian drilling and completions business and PureChem's production and specialty chemical business in order to drive efficiency and improve best practices throughout the supply chain.